LayeredStudio/quick-login/readme.txt

 == Description ==

-**Quick Social Login** lets your visitors login or register with a single click!
+**Quick Social Login** lets site visitors login or register **with a single click**!
 Adds login with Facebook, Google, Twitter, LinkedIn, Slack and WordPress.com on Login page, Register page, Comment forms and WooCommerce Checkout.

-Faster login or register will increase percent of logged in users and conversion on your site, especially helpful on e-commerce sites where the Checkout flow should be as simple as possible.
+Faster login or register will increase the percent of logged in users and conversion on your site, especially helpful on e-commerce sites where the Checkout flow should be as simple as possible.

 = Included Providers =